Anti-Inflammatory Diet

 - Grains -- lentils, chick peas (garbanzo beans), brown rice, wheat germ, and non-instant oatmeal.

-Two other essential components of an effective anti-inflammatory diet are Ginger and Turmeric, known since ancient times for their ameliorative properties.
 People who have suffered any of the wide range of symptoms linked with inflammation can feel real benefits by switching to an anti-inflammatory diet.
-Among the positive changes you may experience are: Feel the benefit of the Anti-Inflammatory Diet
+Among the positive changes you may experience are:

 - Reduction in joint pain due to Arthritis.